Private Cloud Deployment Options

 Additional dev environments

-Private Cloud Performance Plus includes a fully-isolated and independently-updated instance for development and testing.
+Private Cloud Performance and Performance Plus deployments include a fully-isolated and independently-updated instance for development and testing.
 You can add additional pre-production environments to meet your business requirements.

 Private Cloud is fully deployable (meeting full data sovereignty requirements) in the following regions: